 NewCare MD physicians have privileges at local hospitals, where we will happily care for you as part of your membership fee.
 The hospital won’t charge you or your insurance for our professional fees since that’s a part of your membership benefit.
 However, routine hospital facility fees (room, nursing care, food, medication, procedures, X-Rays, etc.) will be charged by the hospital to you or your insurance company/Medicare, etc. If you are admitted to a hospital where we do not have privileges we will not be able to care for you at that hospital.
 However, we will stay in very close communication with the doctors caring for you and will be ready to assume post-hospital followup care.

-As a member, you have access to our entire pharmacy and you only pay our cost, which is always below standard pharmacy prices.
-We only dispense medications that can save you money.
+For our members, we only dispense medications that can save you money.
 Therefore, almost all of the medications in our extensive inventory are generic.
 Name-brand prescriptions are generally expensive so you’ll normally get a better price on those drugs using an insurance prescription drug benefit or a prescription drug discount card at your local pharmacy.
 We do not dispense any DEA-controlled medications such as narcotic pain medicine, sedatives or stimulants.

 We know that illness and injuries don’t always happen during office hours.
 If you need to get in touch with us to order a prescription refill or schedule an appointment, you can directly e-mail our nurse or your physician at anytime or leave us a voice mail.
 If you have a non-urgent question, but one that probably shouldn’t wait until tomorrow, members can send their doctor a text message and expect a prompt reply.
 Lastly, if you have an urgent issue after-hours, our doctors are typically available directly via phone until 8:00 p.m.